Financial documents and calculator on an accountant's desk

 • Reconciling RAMQ statements with your bank deposits

-• Preparation of the company's T2 and CO-17 returns
+• Preparation of the corporation's T2 and CO-17 returns

-• Generating T4 and T5 forms for the professional and their family
+• The production of T4 and T5 slips for the professional and his family

-Healthcare professionals generally do not have defined-benefit pension plans.
-As a result, the SPA becomes an essential retirement vehicle.
-Unlike an RRSP, which must be converted into a RRIF at age 71 (with mandatory withdrawals), the SPA does not require any conversion or mandatory withdrawals.
-A CPA specializing in taxation will plan your gradual withdrawals to minimize your overall tax burden in retirement.
+Health care professionals generally do not have defined benefit pension plans.
+The SPA then becomes an essential retirement vehicle.
+Unlike the RRSP, which must be converted to a RRIF at age 71 (with mandatory withdrawals), the SPA does not require any mandatory conversion or withdrawal.
+A CPA specializing in taxation plans your phased withdrawal to minimize your overall tax burden in retirement.

-How much does an accountant for healthcare professionals cost in Quebec?
+How much does a health professional accountant cost in Quebec?

-Rates depend on the complexity of your practice, the number of entities involved (SPA, management company), and the services requested.
-Here is a guide to indicative rates for 2026:
+The rates depend on the complexity of your practice, the number of structures (SPA, management company) and the services requested.
+Here is a list of indicative rates for 2026 :

 Annual bookkeeping$1,200 - $2,000$1,800 - $3,000$2,500 - $4,000